Elghetani/automated-jenkins-pipeline-java-maven-app-on-aws/README.md

    - *Install necessary plugins in Jenkins such as Git and Pipeline.*
    - *Connect Jenkins to GitHub.*
         - Go to "Manage Jenkins" > "Manage Plugins" > "Available" and install "GitHub Integration Plugin".
-     - Set up credentials in Jenkins for GitHub (username and token).
+     - Set up credentials in Jenkins for GitHub (username and password).
    - *Create a new pipeline job.*
      - Select "New Item", name your pipeline , and choose "Pipeline" as the type.
      - In the pipeline configuration, select "Pipeline script from SCM" and choose "Git" as the SCM.